tahti-studio/tahti-default-library/README.md

 **Please note:**
 - all samples need to be recorded or otherwise created by yourself; no repurposing of existing samples
 - once a PR is merged, the samples will become part of this public repository and the license will apply to them
+- only high-quality samples that provide a meaningful extension to the existing library will be accepted